 JAMES ATKINSON: One of the things I’m seeing at the market in at the moment is the erosion of boundaries between different categories of drinks.
 And probably one of the most prominent examples of that recently has been Jameson Caskmates, Pernod Ricard actually buying a brewery so they can keep making that whisky that’s being held in casks that have previously had beer in them.
 What do you think is actually driving that, that whole trend towards experimentation?

 DAVID VITALE: Well, I think — and craft beer probably is the biggest driver actually.
 So if you think about ten or fifteen years ago, maybe even more, it was really the two majors, CUB and Lion, that kind of had the lion’s share of everybody’s throat when it came to beer.
 And we’ve seen that kind of change quite dramatically because people are interested in flavor-driven drinks.
-And so I think that that’s really driving it, is people seeking out bigger flavors, interesting flavors.
+And so I think that that’s really driving it, is people seeking out bigger flavours, interesting flavours.

 And my journey really actually began in craft beer.
-Starward was originally going to be a craft brewery, but good beer doesn’t travel well and in my mind, I really wanted to create something that we could take to the world.
-And so, as we know, whisky is just a distilled beer and so my mantra from day one is a craft beer drinker is a Starward drinker that doesn’t know it yet.
+Starward Whisky was originally going to be a craft brewery, but good beer doesn’t travel well and in my mind, I really wanted to create something that we could take to the world.
+And so, as we know, whisky is just a distilled beer and so my mantra from day one is a craft beer drinker is a Starward Whisky drinker that doesn’t know it yet.
 So I think that that’s really been a big catalyst and an eye-opener for drinkers generally.
-And we’re seeing, I mean, everything is getting bigger in terms of flavor and I think that that’s driving it.
+And we’re seeing, I mean, everything is getting bigger in terms of flavour and I think that that’s driving it.

 JAMES ATKINSON: And on that note, you’ve recently gone into the gin business.
 I’m pretty sure I recall you being quite adamant about saying that we’d rather focus on doing one thing and doing it well so I was a little bit surprised when I saw the gin came out.